-All of these cute Christmas countdown activities are really about enjoying the little things in life.
-Fostering a sense of gratitude for our blessings and learning to be content and enjoy the things we already have.
+All of these cute countdown ideas for Christmas are really about enjoying the little things in life.

-Here are 25 of our favorite Christmas countdown family activities…
+Let’s get started!
+Here are 25 of our favorite Christmas countdown activities:

 1. Read a Christmas book together.